kohitij-kar/decifer_autism.github.io/index.md

 ### Support or Contact

-If you have any questions, advice, suggestions, eagerness to collaborate, discuss the science -- related to this line of research, please email me: [Kohitij Kar](mailto:kohitij@mit.edu) (you can refer to me as **Ko** if that is easier)
+If you have any questions, advice, suggestions, eagerness to collaborate, or want to discuss the science -- related to this line of research, please email me: [Kohitij Kar](mailto:kohitij@mit.edu) (you can refer to me as **Ko** if that is easier)